 We are NICEIC Approved Electrical Contractors & Domestic Installers & members of the Electrical Contractors Association.
 We are also renewable energy contractors registered under the Renewable Energy Consumer Code (RECC) & the Microgeneration Certification Scheme (MCS).

-EV Home Chargers
+EV Home Charger

 Charging your electric vehicle (EV) or plug-in hybrid at home using an EV home charger offers the cheapest and most convenient method of charging your car.
 Charging your electric vehicle at home through an EV home charging point is much cheaper than using public EV chargers.
 Please click the button below to view some of our recent EV Charger installations.

 For an EV home charger to be fitted, your home will need off-road parking, such as a driveway or garage, and you must be able to route a power supply to the proposed EV charging point location.
 If you have this, you will be able to get an EV charger installed and should qualify for the Electric Vehicle Homecharge Scheme (EVHS) government grant.
-Please see here for further details of the EV charging grant scheme.

 Before selecting the best EV home charging station set up for your home, you will need to choose: